 We also strongly encourage you to study the guidance available on this website in choosing courses that will help you to launch the career of your choice.

 Finally, we want to encourage you to think seriously about spending a quarter or two studying outside the United States.
-Central is linked to foreign study programs in more than seven different countries in Asia, Latin America, and Europe.
-Foreign study and travel is much less a luxury than it was even ten years ago.
+Central is linked to international study programs in more than seven different countries in Asia, Latin America, and Europe.
+International study and travel is much less a luxury than it was even ten years ago.
 With the increasing globalization of nearly everything, it is more important than ever to develop a working knowledge of how people in other countries think and work.
 Studying overseas is also the best of all ways to learn another language.